 No matter the size that men pick here, with choices from 7 to 13 (with occasional increments of 0.5), the Boa H3 Coiler reel allows you to fine-tune the perfect fit in a matter of seconds.

 Most notable here is the fleece lining that is utilized in the interior of the boots.
 This not only adds warmth in its own right but it also manages moisture at an efficient rate.

 Once again, there are only a few color options available.
 However, they both resemble each other quite a bit.
-No matter, select between either a variation of dark shadow, black, and lime or black.
+No matter, select between either a variation of dark shadow, blue, and white.